bitterjug/elm-wpc/readme.markdown

     is greater than zero. (and optionally show some feedback on how many are remaining).

+- [ ] We still fetch earlier or later when we scroll to the top or bottom whether or not the button is shown.
+Check the moreRemaining count before requesting on scroll

+- [ ] Refactor: move the remaining calculation into the Wp api module so it is not repeated in Main.

 - [ ] Do we even need `getPostList`?
 Isn't it the same as